The 10 Best U.S. National Parks for People Over 75, Experts Say

 Yellowstone should also be on your list later in life, travel experts say.
-This beautiful park is wheelchair accessible—number three on the list from Aging in Place—and it doesn't take too much effort to see the sights, Sam Opp, full-time travel blogger at Find Love & Travel, says.
+This beautiful park is wheelchair accessible—number three on the list from Aging in Place—and it doesn't require extra effort to see the sights, Sam Opp, full-time travel blogger at Find Love & Travel, says.

-"What makes this national park a great choice for older adults is that many of the main attractions have flat steady boardwalks, and it is less than a mile to reach many of these attractions," Opp explains, adding that both Old Faithful and Grand Prismatic Springs don't require too much of a trek.
+"What makes this national park a great choice for older adults is that many of the main attractions have flat steady boardwalks, and it's less than a mile to reach many of these attractions," Opp explains, adding that both Old Faithful and Grand Prismatic Springs don't require too much of a trek either.

-Checking out Zion National Park in Utah is also an option, whether you're seeking a full-fledged adventure or just some light exploration, according to Carly Brown, owner and author of the travel blog Seek Out Serenity LLC.
+Checking out Zion National Park in Utah is yet another option for older adults, whether you're seeking a full-fledged adventure or just some light exploration, according to Carly Brown, owner and author of the travel blog Seek Out Serenity LLC.

 "Although this park is sometimes known for its extreme activities, such as rock climbing or canyoning, it also provides several easy-rate trail options for senior hikers, some of which are even paved and wheelchair accessible," she says.

 Bus tours are another option, Brown adds, and if you plan to frequent Zion or other parks, seniors over the age of 62 can purchase a Lifetime Park Pass for $80 or an Annual Park Pass for just $20.